Azure/az-cgpu-onboarding/VMI-Sharing-Instructions.md

+# Introductions
 Here is an overview of how to capture a CGPU VM image and what are the options for sharing it.
 In general, creating a SIG is simpler than storing things in a container since those are shared on a subscription/tenant-basis.

+Please note that the Azure Compute Gallery's direct share feature is still in a preview, so is subject to their preview terms.
+To learn more about it, take a look at their documentation [here](https://learn.microsoft.com/en-us/azure/virtual-machines/share-gallery-direct?tabs=portaldirect)

 # Sharing within a subscription
 Option 1: Export image and VMGS file using a shared image gallery (SIG)